Quickstart: Debug and iterate on Kubernetes: Visual Studio Code and .NET Core - Azure Dev Spaces

 You need to create an AKS cluster in a supported region.
 The below commands create a resource group called MyResourceGroup and an AKS cluster called MyAKS.

-az group create --name MyResourceGroup --location eastus az aks create -g MyResourceGroup -n MyAKS --location eastus --disable-rbac --generate-ssh-keys
+az group create --name MyResourceGroup --location eastus az aks create -g MyResourceGroup -n MyAKS --location eastus --generate-ssh-keys

 Enable Azure Dev Spaces on your AKS cluster